-It’s easy to confuse your sight line with those of your employees.
+It’s easy to confuse your ‘sight line’ to benefit information with those of your employees.
 But when it comes to making vital information available to employees, assuming that employees share your view of health care can be a mistake.

 A sight line is that invisible line that stretches between your intended audience and the item you want them to see.
 The term is used in a theater or stadium to describe how well a particular ticketholder can view the action.